Euricom/case_docker_api/README_AMAZON_AWS.md

 **Amazon Elastic Beanstalk** as a service to help you deploy your Docker application easily

-Elastic Beanstalk makes it very easy to deploy your application to Amazon.
+**Elastic Beanstalk** makes it very easy to deploy your application to Amazon.
+It will do a lot of stuff for you like creating EC2 instances, setting up storage, assigning security groups, etc..

 ## Assumptions